-Action Timing Status Action / Project Description External Partners 6-2.
+Action Timing Status Action / Project Description 6-2.
 CONDUCT REGION-WIDE CLIMATE RISK AND VULNERABILITY ASSESSMENTS FOR NATURAL AND SOCIAL IMPACTS (e.g., ecosystem shifts, invasive species, drought, disease) every five years, or sooner as new information (e.g., climate projects) becomes available, in partnership with local governments and interested First Nations governments.
-2018 Complete ► Finalized region-specific priority invasive species list.
+2018 Complete Finalized region-specific priority invasive species list.
 2018 Complete Cascadia Receding Exercise.
-Participated in a 2-day full scale, multi-agency, multi-region exercise based on a tsunami event in the Portland/Clackamas County, Oregon area.
-2018 In progress ► Invasive species coordinator staff hired. · 2018 Ongoing • Conduct regional hazard and vulnerability assessment through the Regional Emergency Management Partnership (REMP) - - 2018 Ongoing ► Stakeholder engagement on the Community Health and Wellbeing Plan.
-2018 Ongoing ▶ Coordinate the Regional Outcomes Monitoring Group (operates as a Community Health Network for the CRD).
-Collect and share data and indicators around the social determinants of health.
-Identified Healthy Safe Environments as a priority goal area for 2019.
-Develop educational workshops around the social determinants of health and their impact on policy planning and program development.
-Island Health, GVPL, Inter-Cultural Association, Community Social Planning Council, Capital Region Food and Agriculture Initiatives Roundtable, United Way of Greater Victoria, University of Victoria, Children's Health Foundation of Vancouver Island 2018 Ongoing Supporting research at the University of Victoria and Natural Resources Canada that is examining sediment cores from a wetland and Sooke Lake Reservoir to characterize changes in forest composition and wildfire return intervals associated with changes to climate since the end of the last ice age and examine the effects of wildfires and disturbances within the past several hundred years on Sooke Lake Reservoir.
-2018 - 2019 Ongoing ► Offer Greenshores Training (level 1) for local government representatives. ► Core local governments 2018 In progress The Resource Planning Section of Watershed Protection is: Using mapping of ecosystems, forest characteristics, and invasive species to identify potential vulnerabilities to the projected effects of climate change on the GVWSA.
-Assessing how climate change affects identified risks to water quality and other ecosystem services provided by the GVWSA.
-Expanding the monitoring network for weather and stream flow in the GVWSA to better understand watershed hydrology in the GVWSA and the potential effects of projected changes to climate.
-Conducting a review of how the latest climate change projections for the CRD relate to the records of climate for the water supply area over the past 100 years.
-Identifying needs for additional information to better understand the effects of climate change on the GVWSA.
-2019 Planned ► Implement rapid response program for priority invasive species and create alert sheets for public education.
+Participated in a 2-day full scale, multi-agency, multi-region exercise event in the Portland/Clackamas County, Oregon area.
+2018 In progress ► Invasive species coordinator staff hired.
+2018 Ongoing Conduct regional hazard and vulnerability assessment through the Regional Emergency M (REMP) 2018 Ongoing ▶ Stakeholder engagement on the Community Health and Wellbeing Plan.
+2018 Ongoing Coordinate the Regional Outcomes Monitoring Group (operates as a Community Health Ne and share data and indicators around the social determinants of health.
+Identified Healthy priority goal area for 2019.
+Develop educational workshops around the social determinan on policy planning and program development.
+2018 Ongoing Supporting research at the University of Victoria and Natural Resources Canada that is exar from a wetland and Sooke Lake Reservoir to characterize changes in forest composition ar associated with changes to climate since the end of the last ice age and examine the effer disturbances within the past several hundred years on Sooke Lake Reservoir.
+2018 - 2019 Ongoing • Offer Greenshores Training (level 1) for local government representatives.
+2018 In progress The Resource Planning Section of Watershed Protection is: Using mapping of ecosystems, forest characteristics, and invasive species to identify po projected effects of climate change on the GVWSA.
+Assessing how climate change affects identified risks to water quality and other ecosys the GVWSA.
+Expanding the monitoring network for weather and stream flow in the GVWSA to bette hydrology in the GVWSA and the potential effects of projected changes to climate.
+Conclustest climate change projections for the CRD relate to the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the material effects of the records of climate for the water of the reco past 100 years.Identifying needs for additional information to better understand the effects of climate 2019 Planned Implement rapid response program for priority invasive species and create alert sheets for